anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 - Identify in details the Requirement of Test Cases (and mapping them to requirements from The Reference Model and The OpenStack Based Reference Architecture ).
 - Analysis of existing community projects.
 - Propose an E2E Framework for verification and certification of NFVI and VNFs.
-- Playbook of instructions, user manuals, steps of how to perform verification and certification for both NFVI and VNFs using hte proposed E2E Framework.
+- Playbook of instructions, user manuals, steps of how to perform verification and certification for both NFVI and VNFs using the proposed E2E Framework.
 - Gap analysis to identify where the Gaps are in the industry (tooling, test cases, process, etc).
 - Identify development efforts needed to address any gaps identified.